 Operational capacity includes three evaluation award criterias: impact, excellence and quality and efficiency of implementation.
 The total threshold is 13, including the three thresholds of each criteria of 4 score.

-Conversely, if all partners are considered adequate, the partner(s) concerned will be indicated with a brief explanation.
+Conversely, if evaluators consider all partners adequate, they will indicate the concerned partner(s) with a brief explanation.

 Criterion 1 – Impact

-This section is primarily dedicated to demonstrating a solid business model and marketing strategy, sound financial planning and a proven capacity for expansion.
+This section is primarily dedicated to demonstrating a solid business model and marketing strategy, sound financial planning as well as a proven capacity for expansion.

 In particular, this criterion should demonstrate how the proposed innovation meets a pressing need in European and global markets if it will generate revenue and create jobs and has an international dimension.

 It is therefore a question of describing, in a convenience way, a substantial demand (including willingness to pay) for innovation; demand generated by new ideas, with the potential to create new markets, is particularly sought after.
 In addition to an explanation of the total size of the expected market.